jimm/advent_of_code/README.md

 ## Running the Solutions

-The script `aoc` in this directory will run any solution or test for any year.
+The bash script `aoc` in this directory will run any solution or test for any year.
 Run `aoc -h` to get help.

 The `makeup` command used by the `-m` flag is a script of mine that finds the nearest Makefile, Rakefile, or similar build file and runs the